-Drawing using his touch sensitive Wacom Cintiq display, Jonathan then colours and finishes his illustrations in Adobe Photoshop.
+Drawing using his touch sensitive Wacom Cintiq display, Jonathan then colors and finishes his illustrations in Adobe Photoshop.

 Question: What drew you to illustration/design?
 Jonathan: I've always loved drawing and painting.
 The possibility of doing it for a living seemed irresistible.
 Question: Do you have any formal design training?
 Jonathan: I studied for a BA(Hons) in Illustration & Photography, then an MDes in Illustration at Edinburgh College of Art.
 It was a unique opportunity to experiment with different ideas and techniques.
 Question: Where are you originally from?
 Jonathan: Birkenhead, Merseyside.
 Question: Where do you live now & what drew you there?
 Jonathan: Fyvie, Aberdeenshire.
 I love the fresh air, open space and long northern light.
 Question: Where is your studio and can you describe it for me?
 Jonathan: I work from a 19th century farmhouse in the agricultural plains of Buchan.
 Question: Describe the view from your studio window?
 Jonathan: Fields of ripening barley and oilseed rape beneath expansive blue skies.
 I can see peewits and oystercatchers swooping over the hedgerows.
 Question: Who or What is your biggest inspiration?
 Jonathan: My wife Louise and my two children.
 Question: What are your interests outside of illustration?
 Jonathan: Spending time with my family, running (I'm training for a fifth marathon), wild spaces, listening to music, reading.
 Question: What is the first record you bought?
 Jonathan: Joy Division-Short Circuit; Live at the Electric Circus.